netham45/screamrouter/Readme/ui.md

 ### Timeshifting

-ScreamRouter will buffer the last five minutes of audio and allows it to be scrubbed through.
+ScreamRouter will buffer the last five minutes of audio and allows it to be seeked through.
 The timeshift controls are available on any source/route/sink/group and affect all audio that passes through that path.

 ### VNC